ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 A good example of this is the concept of story points: people just convert it into hours, days, not understanding the risk involved;
 - As progress advances, metrics change.
 Most of the time the client fails to accept the volatility part of the metric, so he gets frustrated, resulting in less trust.

-Client almost never interpret results in the same way you do; there are always nuances that fall through the gap.
+Clients rarely interpret results in the same way you do; there are always little nuances that get lost in translation.

 ## The solution